Kotmin/CRUD_multiapp/README.md

 ```

-## Initialisation new database (i leaved default database, soo if you are not going to change now, at first time you should run this command)
+## Initialisation of new database (I've leave default database setting, so if you are not going to change it immediately you shall run this command)

 ```
 python manage.py migrate